-Remarks by The Honorable Leland A. Strom Farm Credit Council Annual Meeting Washington, D.C.
-January 25, 2010
+Remarks by The Honorable Leland A. Strom Texas FCB Annual Meeting San Antonio, Texas March 26, 2010

 Thank you for that very nice introduction, and good morning to all of you.
-I appreciate the opportunity to be here again with you today.
+I appreciate the opportunity to join you here in this beautiful city.

-One year ago when I addressed you for the first time as FCA Chairman, I commented on the tremendous changes taking place in the financial industry and what challenging times our nation was facing.
+What tremendous changes we have seen in the financial industry over the past couple of years and what challenging times our nation has faced.
 Today, the United States is slowly recovering from a deep global recession.
 The unemployment rate remains high at 10 percent, and agriculture continues to face a difficult economic environment.

 There is still much uncertainty about the recovery and whether there could be another downturn.
-So it is again timely that we have this opportunity to discuss the challenges we face and the strategies we can use to overcome them.
 This morning I'd like to share with you my thoughts on the economic environment, the stress in the Farm Credit System, FCA activities over the past year, and my objectives and challenges for the future.